 As I mentioned in “A Reintroduction: The Prologue,” I intend to post edited chapters every few weeks.
 Here’s a sample from Chapter 14.
 As always, feedback is STRONGLY encouraged via the contact tab or comments section.

-I staggered into the single-stall bathroom ready to float away on the Arno in my drunken mirth.
+I staggered into the single, unisex bathroom ready to float away on the Arno in my drunken mirth.
 It was our last dinner on our last night.
 And I was finally content – finally – with Ant, Pete, with myself, with all of it.
-For once, I smiled, I felt like I was ahead of the curve.
+For once, I smiled in the mirror, I felt like I was ahead of the curve.
 Before I heard a stirring whimper behind me.

 And I stood stuck like a stroke in a place I knew existed but could never fathom, the difference between knowing about and experiencing, the difference between staying young and growing up.
 So lost in her own sickness, in not eating, in sticking her finger down her throat, she looked like an exhibit in the Museum of Natural History.